AdobeDocs/experience-manager-cloud-service.en/help/assets/manage-metadata.md

 ## Why metadata {#why-metadata}

 Metadata means data about data.
-In this regard, data refers to the asset you are dealing with, for instance an image.
-Metadata is important because it allows users to manage assets more efficiently.
+In this regard, data refers to your digital asset, say an image.
+Metadata is critical for efficient asset management.

-Metadata is the collection of all the data available for this image, but that is not necessarily contained in that image, for instance:
+Metadata is the collection of all the data available for an asset but that is not necessarily contained in that image.
+Some examples of metadata are:

-* the name of the asset
+* Name of the asset.
-* the time and date it was last modified
+* Time and date of last modification.
-* the size of the image as it was stored in the repository
+* Size of the asset as it was stored in the repository.
-* the name of the folder it is contained in
+* Name of the folder it is contained in.
+* Related assets or applied tags.

-These are the basic metadata properties that AEM can manage for assets, which allows users to see all assets, for example, ordered by their last modification date - useful when trying to discover what assets have recently been added to the repository.
+These are the basic metadata properties that [!DNL Experience Manager] can manage for assets, which allows users to see all assets, for example, ordered by their last modification date - useful when trying to discover what assets have recently been added to the repository.

 You can add more high-level data to digital assets, for example:

-* the type of asset (is it an image, a video, an audio clip or a document?)
+* Type of asset (is it an image, a video, an audio clip or a document?).
-* the owner of the asset
+* Owner of the asset.
-* the title of the asset
+* Title of the asset.
-* the description of the asset
+* Description of the asset.
-* the tags that have been assigned to an asset
+* Tags assigned to an asset.

 More metadata helps you further categorize assets and is helpful as the amount of digital information grows.
-While it is possible for a single person to manage a list of a few hundred files simply based on their file names, this approach falls short when the number of people involved and the number of assets managed grows.
+It is possible to manage a few hundred files based on just the filenames.
+However, this approach is not scalable and quickly falls short when the number of people involved and the number of assets managed increases.

-As metadata is added to assets, the value of the asset grows, because the asset becomes
+With the addition of metadata, the value of a digital asset grows, because the asset becomes,

-* more accessible - people can find it much easier
+* More accessible - systems and users can find it easily.
-* easier to manage - you can find assets with the same set of properties easier and apply changes to them
+* Easier to manage - you can find assets with the same set of properties easier and apply changes to them.
-* more complex - the more metadata you have added to an asset, the more important managing metadata becomes
+* More complete - the more metadata you have added to an asset, the more information and context it carries.

-For these reasons, AEM Assets provides you with the right means of creating, managing, and exchanging metadata for your digital assets.
+For these reasons, [!DNL Assets] provides you with the right means of creating, managing, and exchanging metadata for your digital assets.

-## Metadata basics {#metadata-basics}

-Metadata is extracted from assets when they are imported (ingested).
-In addition, adding metadata helps you categorize assets even further.
+## Types of metadata {#types-of-metadata}

-This section covers the types of metadata and encoding standards.
+The two basic types of metadata are technical metadata and descriptive metadata.

-### Technical metadata {#technical-metadata}

-Technical metadata is useful for software applications that are dealing with digital assets and should not be maintained manually.
-Technical metadata can be determined automatically by AEM Assets and other software and may change when the asset is modified.
+Technical metadata is useful for software applications that are dealing with digital assets and should not be maintained manually. [!DNL Experience Manager Assets] and other software automatically determines technical metadata and the metadata may change when the asset is modified.
 The available technical metadata of an asset depends largely on the file type of the asset.
-Examples of technical metadata are as follows:
+Some examples of technical metadata are:

-* the size of a file
+* Size of a file.
-* the dimensions (height and width) of an image
+* Dimensions (height and width) of an image.
-* the bitrate of an audio- or video-file
+* Bit rate of an audio or video file.
-* the resolution (level of detail) of an image
+* Resolution (level of detail) of an image.

-### Descriptive metadata {#descriptive-metadata}

 Descriptive metadata is metadata concerned with the application domain, for example, the business that an asset is coming from.
 Descriptive metadata cannot be determined automatically.
-It has to be created manually or semi-automatically.
-For instance, a GPS-enabled camera can automatically track the latitude and longitude an image was taken at and add this information to the image's metadata.
+It is created manually or semi-automatically.
+For example, a GPS-enabled camera can automatically track the latitude and longitude and add geotag the image.

 Because of the high cost of the manual effort required to create descriptive metadata information, standards have been established to ease the exchange of metadata across software systems and organizations.

-AEM Assets supports all relevant standards for metadata management.
+[!DNL Experience Manager Assets] supports all relevant standards for metadata management.

 Because of the importance of metadata and the high manual involvement required to create metadata, standards have been established that make it easier to exchange.

-### Encoding standards {#encoding-standards}
+## Encoding standards {#encoding-standards}

-There are a variety of ways that metadata can be embedded into files.
+There are various ways to embed metadata in files.
 A selection of encoding standards are supported:

-* XMP: used by AEM Assets to store the extracted metadata within the repository.
+* XMP: used by [!DNL Assets] to store the extracted metadata within the repository.
 * ID3: for audio and video files.
-* EXIF: for image files.
+* Exif: for image files.
-* Other/Legacy: from Microsoft Word, PowerPoint, Excel and so on.
+* Other/Legacy: from [!DNL Microsoft Word], [!DNL PowerPoint], [!DNL Excel], and so on.

-#### XMP {#xmp}
+### XMP {#xmp}

-XMP means Extensible Metadata Platform and is the metadata standard that is used by AEM Assets for all metadata management.
-Besides offering universal metadata encoding that can be embedded into all file formats, XMP provides a rich content model and is supported by Adobe and other companies, so that users of XMP in combination with AEM Assets have a powerful platform to build upon.
+[!DNL Extensible Metadata Platform] (XMP) is an open standard that is used by [!DNL Experience Manager Assets] for all metadata management.
+The standard offers universal metadata encoding that can be embedded into all file formats.
+Adobe and other companies support XMP standard as it provides a rich content model.
+Users of XMP standard and of [!DNL Experience Manager Assets] have a powerful platform to build upon.
+For more information, see [XMP](https://www.adobe.com/products/xmp.html).

-#### ID3 {#id}
+### ID3 {#id}

 Data stored in these ID3 tags is displayed when you play back a digital audio file on either your computer or a portable MP3 player.

 ID3 tags are designed for the MP3 file format.
 Additional information on formats:

-* ID3 tags work in MP3 and MP3pro files.
+* ID3 tags work in MP3 and mp3PRO files.
 * WAV has no tags.
-* WMA has proprietary tags that does not allow open source implementation.
+* WMA has proprietary tags that do not allow open-source implementation.
-* Ogg Vorbis uses Xiph comments embedded in the OGG container.
+* Ogg Vorbis uses Xiph Comments embedded in the Ogg container.
 * AAC uses a proprietary tagging format.

-#### EXIF {#exif}
+### Exif {#exif}

-EXIF means Exchangeable image file format and is the most popular metadata format used in digital photography.
-It provides a way of embedding a fixed vocabulary of metadata properties in a number of file formats such as
+Exchangeable image file format (Exif) is the most popular metadata format used in digital photography.
+It provides a way of embedding a fixed vocabulary of metadata properties in many file formats, such as JPEG, TIFF, RIFF, and WAV.
+Exif stores metadata as pairs of a metadata name and a metadata value.
+These metadata name-value-pairs are also called tags, not to be confused with the tagging in [!DNL Experience Manager].
+As Exif is automatically created by modern digital cameras and supported through modern graphics software, it can be seen as the lowest common denominator for metadata management.

-* JPEG
-* TIFF
-* RIFF
-* WAV

-A major limitation of EXIF is that it is not supported by other popular image file formats such as BMP, GIF, or PNG.
+A major limitation of Exif is that a few popular image file formats such as BMP, GIF, or PNG do not support it.

-EXIF stores metadata as pairs of a metadata name and a metadata value.
-These metadata name-value-pairs are also called tags, not to be confused with the tagging in AEM.

-As EXIF is automatically created by modern digital cameras and supported through modern graphics software, it can be seen as the lowest common denominator for metadata management.

-Most of the metadata fields defined by EXIF are of a highly technical nature and of limited use for descriptive metadata management.
-For this reason, AEM Assets offers mapping of EXIF properties into [common metadata schemata](metadata-schemas.md) and into [XMP](xmp-metadata.md), the powerful metadata format AEM Assets uses for metadata management.
+Metadata fields usually defined by Exif are technical in nature and are of limited use for descriptive metadata management.
+For this reason, [!DNL Experience Manager Assets] offers mapping of Exif properties into [common metadata schemata](metadata-schemas.md) and into XMP.

-#### Other Metadata {#other-metadata}
+#### Other metadata {#other-metadata}

 Other metadata that can be embedded from files include Microsoft Word, PowerPoint, Excel, and so on.